- Jere L. Bacharach Endowed Professor in International Studies

 Ph.D.
 Stanford University, 1998

 I am a scholar of modern Britain and empire who has been dedicated to exploring the global dimensions of British studies and participating in scholarly and public conversations about Britain’s shifting status in the world.
 My research interests include decolonization, comparative colonialisms, legal history, urban identity, gender history, and the history of material culture.
-At the University of Washington, in addition to my full-time appointment in History, I also serve as an affiliate or adjunct faculty member in African Studies, the Center for West European Studies, the Gender, Women and Sexuality Studies Department, Museology, the Program on the Built Environment, and South Asian Studies.
+At the University of Washington, in addition to my full-time appointment in History, I also serve as an affiliate or adjunct faculty member in African Studies, the Center for West European Studies, the Department of Gender, Women and Sexuality Studies, Museology, the Program on the Built Environment, and South Asian Studies.

 The Afterlife of Empire (Berkeley: University of California Press, 2012).